Kikimora: Legacy

 Swamp kikimora (кикимора болотная), after which the spider Kikimora palustris is named.
 Art work by symbolist painter Vasily Ivanovich Denisov (1862–1922).

 The legendary kikimora provides the basis of Kikimora (op.
 63), a tone poem for orchestra by Anatoly Lyadov.
 Lyadov wrote that she "grows up with a magician in the mountains.
 From dawn to sunset the magician’s cat regales kikimora with fantastic tales of ancient times and faraway places, as kikimora rocks in a cradle made of crystal.
 It takes her seven years to reach maturity, by which time her head is no larger than a thimble and her body no wider than a strand of straw.
 Kikimora spins flax from dusk and to dawn, with evil intentions for the world."

 Russian "New Age" writer Vladimir Megre mentions the kikimora in The Space of Love, Book 3 of his "Ringing Cedars" series.
 Megre likens a man who marries unwisely based on looks and fashion to one who marries a kikimora.
 A footnote in the English version describes the kikimora as a malevolent female ghost said to attach itself to a particular house and disturb the inhabitants, males in particular.
 By extension, the term may also suggest an ugly woman in shabby clothing, ill-tempered and grumbling, striving to make the life of her husband (and men in general) unbearable.

 In 1988, Kirill Eskov discovered and described a new genus and species of sheetweaver spider, Kikimora palustris, named after this spirit.

-The 2015 video game The Witcher 3: Wild Hunt and 2019 television series The Witcher both include depictions of kikimory.
+The 2015 video game The Witcher 3: Wild Hunt and 2019 television series The Witcher both include depictions of kikimory, which are spider-like monsters that have no relation to folkloric kikimoras.

-Kikimora is an antagonistic character in the animated TV show The Owl House.
-It has no relation to the folklore character.

-Infantry in Russia and Ukraine use kikimora camouflage clothing – ragged and mossy-looking – to blend into appropriate landscapes.

-In the film Ballerina (2025), the nickname of assassin Eve Macarro is Kikimora.
+The 2025 movie Ballerina From The World of John Wick describes the myth of a kikimora to the young protagonist.